Arnache/PNGImg/manual.md

 ## Disclaimer

-PNGImg is provided "as is" with absolutely no guarrantee of any sort.
+PNGImg is provided "as is" with absolutely no guarantee of any sort.

 ## Licence